 Viral video marketing will increasingly find many takers in India, given many advantages.

-At present, big brands, Indian cinema, Indian music, government of India, political parties, Indian educational organizations, and many others are successfully using video to entertain, educate and emotionalize audience in India.
+At present, big brands, Indian cinema, Indian music, the government of India, political parties, Indian educational organizations, and many others are successfully using video to entertain, educate and emotionalize audience in India.

 Few of my favorite Indian viral videos.
 See below